Anxiety disorders affect millions of people each year and it is one of the most common mental disorders in the world.

 Anxiety disorders are wide-ranging.
 For example, you could have a panic disorder, social anxiety disorder or something known as a general anxiety disorder.
 Phobias are another type of anxiety disorder.

-If you have an anxiety disorder, your anxiety may crop up unexpectedly or for no apparent reason.
-You may also experience symptoms that are much stronger than ones of everyday anxiety and those feelings may be difficult to manage.
+In such cases, your anxiety may crop up unexpectedly or for no apparent reason.
+You may also experience much stronger symptoms than ones of everyday anxiety and those feelings may be difficult to manage.

 To understand how to treat your particular case of anxiety it is important to understand its underlying reasons and causes.